mus-format/mus-examples-go/README.md

   can be used.
 - versioning - demonstrates data versioning.
 - generic_marshal - demonstrates how to implement generic marshal function.
-- oneof - shows how to Marshal/Unmarshal interface.
+- oneof - shows how to serialize an interface.
-- pm - demonstrates how to use the `pm` package to serialize a cyclic graph and linked list.
+- pm - demonstrates how to use the `pm` package to serialize a graph or linked list.
+- out_or_order - shows how to deserialize values out of order.

 More information can be found in the corresponding `main.go` files.